KMKfw/kmk_firmware/README.md

 > channels exist in [the same community](https://matrix.to/#/+kmk:kmkfw.io).
 > These channels are bridged to Discord [here](https://discordapp.com/widget?id=493256121075761173&theme=dark)
 > for convenience.
+>
+> If you ask for help on chat or open a bug report, if possible please give us
+> your commit SHA, found by running `from kmk.consts import KMK_RELEASE;
+> print(KMK_RELEASE)` in the REPL on your controller.

 ## Features